MichaelSiehl/Atomic_Subroutines--Using_them_to_implement_a_bi-directional_synchronization/README.md

 # Overview
 This GitHub repository aims to show briefly that we can use Fortran 2008 atomic subroutines to develop parallel logic codes that operate safely even with user-defined (unordered) execution segments: A simple example program implements a bi-directional (two-sided) synchronization method using atomic subroutines for the required remote data transfers.
 To do so in a safe manner, the code uses single calls to atomic_define (and atomic_ref) to transmit more than just one atomic value at a time.

-# The three steps of implementing a bi-directional (two-sided) synchronization using atomic subroutines within the example program:
+# The three steps of implementing a bi-directional (two-sided) synchronization using atomic subroutines (within the example program):

 STEP 1 (executed on image 1):
 Initiate the segment synchronization on the involved remote images 2, 3, and 4.
 To do so, set the ImageActivityFlag atomically to value InitializeSegmentSynchronization on these remote images, and also transmit the image number of the executing image (1) within the same single call to atomic_define.